SwagDemons69/COS301MP/docs/README.md

 | <a href="https://demo.hedgedoc.org/s/aox_Ex3e7"><img src="https://avatars.githubusercontent.com/u/67865462" width="40px"/></a> | API Definition |
 | <a href="https://demo.hedgedoc.org/s/k1sW17k9t"><img src="https://avatars.githubusercontent.com/u/67865462" width="40px"/></a> | Pipeline Docs |

+The above links have also been documented in the wiki in the github.
+We included these links to serve as reference to our development process as it occured in-situ.

 ## Screenshots

 <table>